undergroundtheater/gameheart/readme.md

 ### Generic

 GameHeart may be the mechanical beating heart of Underground Theater, but it can be more.
 A plugin system would likely make this possible; moving the UT-specific code into hooks would improve usability for other organizations and clubs and making our own proprietary improvements to our system possible.
-This is marked at "0" because it should be kept in mind for all of the below, not necessarily implemented today.
+This is marked at "1" because it should be kept in mind for all of the below, not necessarily implemented today.
+It's a priorty for certain.

 ### Improved Usability